|

 Employee Stock Option Plan (ESOP) / Restricted Stock Unit Plan (RSU)

-The Company had formulated the following Employee Stock Option Scheme / Restricted
+The Company had formulated the following Employee Stock Option Schemes / Restricted

 Tejas Networks Limited Employee Stock Option Plan - 2014